Hey Friends!

 - What is Inflammation?

 This post will build on the information I shared in those posts.
-It’s funny, for as much as I’ve written about food sensitivity testing it recently came to my attention that I’ve written very little about who should consider getting tested.
+It’s funny, for as much as I’ve written about food sensitivity testing, it recently came to my attention that I’ve written very little about who should consider getting tested.
 My goal is to share a different health condition every month and discuss whether or not food sensitivity testing is a good option.
 Heads up, not every condition benefits from it, and we have very little research.
 There are some conditions I recommend against it, even though many practitioners advocate for it.
-Feel free to leave comments on this series with your questions, if you are thinking it someone else probably is too!
+Feel free to leave comments on this series with your questions.
+If you are thinking it, someone else probably is too!

 Irritable Bowel Syndrome (IBS)